-Exploration activities in the Laver project during 2018 consisted of regional soil sampling, ground and airborne geophysics, and field mapping.
+Exploration activities in the Laver project during 2018-2019 consisted of regional soil sampling, ground and airborne geophysics, and field mapping.
+Some infill drilling was carried out at the Laver deposit during 2019.
+However, these results have not yet been incorporated into an updated deposit model or mineral resource estimation.
 Boliden intends to continue some level of exploration efforts in the Laver project for the foreseeable future.